It’s Better Than Great, It’s A Gretsch G5620T!

 The series also claims unabashed Electromatic Center Block family relatives:

-If you`re looking for a different, yet familiar companion by another popular manufacturer, consider the Epiphone Sheraton II:
+If you`re looking for a different, yet familiar companion by another popular manufacturer, consider the less expensive Epiphone ES-339 Semi Hollow Body, the comparable Epiphone SHERATON-II PRO Thin-line, or the Epiphone Riviera Custom P93 Semi Hollow Body Electric Guitars.

-A close relative by it`s very nature thus sharing many features, it has it`s own distinctive sonic footprint and visual vibe.
+Close relatives by nature thus sharing many features, but have it their own distinctive sonic footprint and visual vibe.

 Priced at the upper end of the mid range market, you`d be hard pressed to find an instrument that checks as many boxes considering who it`s designed for.